teknogeek0/building-bots-on-aws/4_AWSNotifications/README.md

 ---

-### 8. Test AWS Chatbot notifications
+### 2. Test AWS Chatbot notifications

-#### Background

 To test the AWS Chatbot notifications, you will cause the Lambda function to fail and trigger a CloudWatch Alarm.

-#### High-level instructions

 In the Lambda console, create a test event that will guarantee the function to fail.
 Wait until you receive a CloudWatch Alarm in Slack from AWS Chatbot.

-#### Step-by-step directions
+**:white_check_mark: Step-by-step directions**

 1. Choose **Services** in the navigation and and choose **Lambda**.
 1. Choose **Applications** in the left menu and click on your application name in the list.